anuprulez/similar_galaxy_workflow/README.md

   <img src="https://raw.githubusercontent.com/anuprulez/similar_galaxy_workflow/hyper_opt/plots/path_dist.png">
 </p>

-The above plot shows the distribution of length of tool sequences.
+The above plot shows the distribution of the length of tool sequences.
 The length plays an important role to determine the dimensionality of the input dense vector.
 Thus, to reduce it, we take a maximum tool sequence length of 25.

 ## Accuracy measure
 In the set of training sequences, each one can have many labels (or categories) which means that there can be multiple (next) tools for a sequence of tools.
-However if we measure accuracy of our approach which predicts just one next tool, it would be partially correct.
+However, if we measure the accuracy of our approach which predicts just one next tool, it would be partially correct.
 Hence, we assess the performance on top k predicted tools (top-k accuracy). `20%` of all samples are taken out for testing the trained model's performance and the rest is used to train the model.

 ## Accuracy on test data